 A Better Way

 While extracting addresses from blocks of text is still a difficult task (modern parsers use complex NLP techniques), there are much easier ways to standardize, verify, and correct addresses.
-We may be biased, but the best way to do this is with SmartyStreets because it is affordable, easy, and efficient.
+We may be biased, but the best way to do this is with a SmartyStreets API (test for free now).
+They're affordable, easy, and efficient.
 It doesn't rely on pattern matching, but rather employs our custom, systematic algorithm for parsing and interpreting address data.
-Checked against the USPS official file, verified addresses are guaranteed to be correct and valid.
+Checked against the USPS and other official files, verified addresses are guaranteed to be correct and valid.

 Sometimes your address data isn't spliced into components, and the whole address is on one line.
-Our API is capable of what we call freeform address processing to turn your single-line addresses into fully validated, componentized, and standardized addresses.
+Our APIs are capable of what we call freeform address processing to turn your single-line addresses into fully validated, componentized, and standardized addresses.
 Just submit the entire address into the street field of the API.